chrisdongwon/Assumption_M1/docs/_posts/2024-07-02-expected-classroom-conduct.markdown

 1. Please do not touch each other.
 Not only this distracts me from delivering lectures, it also distracts your peers who are being touched.
 In other words,

 > NO TOUCHY!

+2. Please only have class-related items on your desk.
+This implies:
+* No wallets
+* No toys
+* No classroom material from other courses